ddshep/scorecard/readme.txt

 - build.do assembles the raw Scorecard data and applies value labels to all the categorical variables.

-- dropVars.do takes the built data and drops a bunch of the excess ariables that we don't use for our analysis to speed up run time.
+- dropVars.do takes the built data and drops a bunch of the excess variables that we don't use for our analysis to speed up run time.

 - rank.do generates the list of suggested colleges that "outrank" each school based on our algorithm parameters